sdedalus/bpc-rubicon/README.md

 ![Rubicon](bpc-rubicon-logo.png)
 - - -

-# Software quality standards curation and evaluation system
+# Software quality standards evaluation system

 **Rubicon** is a system for authoring and maintaining software quality standards, and evaluating software projects against them.